parrot26/parrot26/README.md

 ____
 ### Hi there 👋

-My name is Juan Pablo, I'm from Argentina and long ago dedicated to IT Security.
+My name is Juan Pablo, I am from Argentina, and I have been dedicated to Cybersecurity for several years.

-Currently in the Cloud Computer and Micro-Services world.
-This space (in Spanish) is to collaborate with Security and technologies like Docker, Kubernetes, GCP, Git and more.
+I hold a Technical Degree in Cybersecurity (UNSO) and am a Certified Ethical Hacker (UTN) with over 10 years of experience in protecting systems and networks.
+I specialize in penetration testing and cloud security solutions.
+I am passionate about detecting and mitigating cyber threats.

 &nbsp;
 &nbsp;